top of page

 Music Director

-Mrs. Samantha Oakley, a native of Fairfax County, VA, has been a music educator since 2012 and has served as the Director of Orchestras at Woodgrove High School in Loudoun County since 2015.
-Under Oakley's leadership, the Woodgrove orchestra program has consistently earned superior ratings at the Virginia Band and Orchestra Directors Association yearly concert assessments, showcasing their ability to perform advanced string orchestra repertoire of grades V and VI.
+Mrs. Samantha Oakley, a native of Fairfax County, Virginia, has been a dedicated music educator since 2012 and currently serves as the conductor of the LSYO Symphonic Orchestra.
+She has been the Director of Orchestras at Woodgrove High School in Loudoun County since 2015, where she has led the program to consistently earn superior ratings at the Virginia Band and Orchestra Directors Association assessments, performing advanced string orchestra repertoire of grades IV, V, and VI.

 Samantha Oakley